 Community Development Overlay (CDO) Allows Community Development land use designations to be applied through General Plan Amendments within specified areas within Rural, Rural Community, Agriculture, or Open Space Foundation Component areas.
 Specific policies related to each Community Development Overlay are contained in the appropriate Area Plan.
-Community Center Overlay (CCO) Allows for either a Community Center or the underlying designated land use to be developed.
-Rural Village Overlay (RVO) and Rural Village Overlay Study Area (RVOSA) The Rural Village Overlay allows a concentration of residential and local-serving commercial uses within areas of rural character.
+Community Center Overlay Allows for either a Community Center or the underlying designated land use to be developed.

+(CCO) Rural Village Overlay (RVO) and Rural Village Overlay Study Area (RVOSA) The Rural Village Overlay allows a concentration of residential and local-serving commercial uses within areas of rural character.
 The Rural Village Overlay allows the uses and maximum densities/intensities of the Medium Density Residential and Medium High Density Residential and Commercial Retail land use designations.
 In some rural village areas, identified as Rural Village Overlay Study Areas, the final boundaries will be determined at a later date during the consistency zoning program.
 (The consistency zoning program is the process of bringing current zoning into consistency with the adopted general plan.)
-Watercourse Overlay (WCO) The Watercourse Overlay designates watercourses, including natural or controlled stream channels and flood control channels.
 Historic District Overlay (HDO) This overlay allows for specific protections, land uses, the application of the Historic Building Code, and consideration for contributing elements to the District.
 Specific Community Development Designation Overlay Permits flexibility in land uses designations to account for local conditions.
 Consult the applicable Area Plan text for details.
 Policy Areas Policy Areas are specific geographic districts that contain unique characteristics that merit detailed attention and focused policies.
 These policies may impact the underlying land use designations.
-At the Area Plan level, Policy Areas accommodate several locally specific designations, such as the Cherry Valley Limonite Policy Area (Jurupa The Pass Area Plan), or the Highway 79 Scott Road Policy Area (Sun City/Menifee Valley Area Plan).
+At the Area Plan level, Policy Areas accommodate several locally specific designations, such as the Cherry Valley Policy Area (The Pass Area Plan), or the Highway 79 Policy Area (Sun City/Menifee Valley Area Plan).
 Consult the applicable Area Plan text for details.